Published on August 7, 2013

 The news bulletin began innocently enough with the heading: “Bleriot’s New Launching Device.”
 What it described, however, was something that in other times might have been a matter of greatest secrecy.
 Unexpectedly, Louis Blériot, the first man to fly the English Channel in a powered airplane, had developed a system for launching and recovering aircraft from the decks of the naval ships.
 The British War Office and Admiralty proved to be very interested in the development — all the more so because it might mean that the French were racing ahead of Britain in naval air power.
 And Blériot, ever the entrepreneur, was eager to find a market for his latest invention.
 However, despite its obvious potential, Blériot’s venture was ill-fated.
 Like many other early efforts at pioneering new solutions for naval aviation, it would soon be forgotten, nearly lost in the annals of aviation history.

-Blériot’s little known naval innovation was revealed in a rather short article appeared in the August 2, 1913, issue of Flight, the newsletter of the Royal Aero Club, which landed in mailboxes throughout the United Kingdom 100 years ago today in aviation history.
+Blériot’s little known naval innovation was revealed in a rather short article that appeared in the August 2, 1913, issue of Flight, the newsletter of the Royal Aero Club, which landed in mailboxes throughout the United Kingdom 100 years ago today in aviation history.

 “At a private cinematograph demonstration on Monday, at which representatives of the War Office and Admiralty were present, pictures showing trials made with the launching and alighting device invented by M. Bleriot were shown.
 In the first series of pictures Pegoud was seen using the original arrangement in which a hook above the cabane caught on a trapeze which ran along a line suspended at Buc.”